What is social-emotional learning?

 Could their strategies help others?

 Self-aware learners create a positive school climate; a positive school climate reduces the need for interventions and improves academic performance and academic achievement – happy days!
+For more information about how to help your students be aware of their emotions, check out our blog about emotional check-in techniques.

 Building positive relationships is all about clear and constructive communication.
 During their time at school, learners will be exposed to several learning environments where they‘ll need to work collaboratively.
 They‘ll need to communicate effectively, develop positive partnerships, and seek and offer help to people they‘re working with.